nix-how/nix-demos/README.md

 Sometimes you want to show people the power of Nix.

+## MicroVMs

+To run the MicroVM example from this repo, there are two approaches:

+### Directly, with no modifications

+`nix run github:nix-how/nix-demos?dir=templates/microvm-interactive#microvm`

+### Clone the template and start modifying, then run

+Create a directory to start working in, then:

+1. `nix flake init --template github:nix-how/nix-demos#microvm-interactive`
+2. optionally edit the `flake.nix` or `configuration.nix` to change how the microvm behaves
+2. `nix run .#microvm`

 ## runtimeReport

 Based on [Recovering Nix derivation attributes of runtime